-Code staff are defined by the FSA as 'staff that have a material impact on the firm's risk profile, this includes staff that perform significant influence functions, senior managers and risk takers'.
+Code staff are defined by the Regulator as 'staff whose activities have a material impact on the firms risk profile, this includes staff that perform significant influence functions, senior managers and risk takers'.

-The table below sets out the aggregate quantitative remuneration for code staff in relation to their services for The Nottingham for the year ended 31st December 2012.
+The table below sets out the aggregate quantitative remuneration for code staff in relation to their services for The Nottingham for the year ended 31st December 2013.